The short version

 I'm living the SaaS to Service-as-Software transition at Smartcat right now.
 In traditional SaaS you give people a tool.
 In Service-as-Software, AI agents do the work and humans review, approve, and handle edge cases.
 This changes four product fundamentals: UX flips from "how do I use this" to "what did it do," the reliability bar goes way up because a bug means wrong work gets delivered autonomously, pricing has to follow value not seats, and you need a unified knowledge layer.
 New product surface area: managing AI agents like employees (performance monitoring, training, coordination, compliance).
 Build the trust ramp gradually.
 Start with the most repetitive, well-defined tasks.
 The PM role shifts from tool designer to workforce architect.

 Enterprise software has gone through three phases.
 First, it stored data (systems of record).
 Then it helped people collaborate around that data (systems of engagement).
 Now we're entering a third phase: software that does the work itself.
+For how this shifts the PM role specifically, see PM as a Team of AI Agents.

 I'm living this transition at Smartcat right now.
 We're moving from a platform where humans use tools to manage translation and localization, to one where AI agents handle most of the work autonomously.
 Humans review, approve, and handle edge cases.
 But the heavy lifting is done by the software.